m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 1. **Make a Purchase**
    - Buyer clicks *Buy* on a vehicle and signs a transaction.
-   - The marketplace calls the smart contract to create a transaction record `transaction(productPrice, seller)`, sets the transaction status as **Status.Pending** and returns a `txn_id`.
+   - The marketplace calls the smart contract to create a transaction record `transaction(productPrice, seller)`, sets the transaction status as `Status.Pending` and returns a `txn_id`.
    - Funds (ETH) are placed into escrow by the contract.

 2. **Vendor Delivers Product**
    - When the vendor ships/delivers the vehicle, they call `deliver(txn_id)`.
-   - Contract updates the transaction status to **Status.Delivered** and emits a `Delivered` event.
+   - Contract updates the transaction status to `Status.Delivered` and emits a `Delivered` event.

 3. **Buyer Confirms Delivery**
    - After receiving the vehicle, the buyer calls `satisfy(txn_id)` (confirm).
-   - Contract updates the transaction status to **Status.Delivered**, emits `TransactionConfirmed` and the transaction moves toward settlement.
+   - Contract updates the transaction status to `Status.Delivered`, emits `TransactionConfirmed` and the transaction moves toward settlement.

 4. **Vendor Claims Funds**
    - Vendor calls `claim(txn_id)` to withdraw the escrowed ETH once the transaction is confirmed.
         - If 24 hrs **have not** passed since the transaction was confirmed, then `revert WaitPeriodHasNotPassed`
         - Else if 24 hrs **have** passed since the transaction was confirmed;
+            - If the transaction status is `Status.Confirmed`;
-            - Contract updates the transaction status to **Status.Delivered**, sends ETH to vendor and emits `SellerClaimed`.
+                - Contract updates the transaction status to `Status.Delivered`, sends ETH to vendor and emits `SellerClaimed`.
+            - Else revert transaction_status

 5. **If Buyer Disputes**
    - If an issue appears (e.g., mismatch, damage) the buyer can call `dispute(txn_id)`.
+        - If 24 hrs **have** passed since the transaction was confirmed, then `revert WaitPeriodHasPassed`
+        - Else if 24 hrs **have not** passed since the transaction was confirmed;
-   - Contract sets status to **disputed** and emits `BuyerDisputed`.
-This prevents vendor claim until the dispute is resolved.
+            - Contract sets status to `Status.Disputed` and emits `BuyerDisputed`.
+This prevents the vendor from claiming the funds (currently in escrow).

 6. **Return / Refund**
-   - If the vendor accepts return or after resolution, the vendor calls `sellerConfirm(txn_id)` to confirm seller side and trigger refund.
+   - If the vendor confirms the product return, the vendor calls `sellerConfirm(txn_id)` to confirm seller side and trigger refund.
    - Contract returns ETH to buyer and emits `SellerConfirmed`.

 This flow keeps both parties protected and auditable on-chain.